dat320-2014/lab1/ANSWERS.md

 1. Provide the command for generating the *map* file.
 Which of the `gcc` tools is responsible for producing a *map* file?
   - **Answer:** `gcc hello.c -o hello -Wl,Map=hello.map` The linker tool is responsible for producing the *map* file.
 1. What is the content of each of the sections in a *map* file.
 Explain briefly.
   - **Answer:** A link map provides information about the link, including the following:
 Where object files are mapped into memory.
 How common symbols are allocated.
-All archive members included 		in the link, with a mention of the symbol which caused the archive member to be brought in.
-		The values assigned to symbols.
+All archive members included in the link, with a mention of the symbol which caused the archive member to be brought in.The values assigned to symbols.
 1. Rewrite `hello.c` to produce entries in the *map* file for `.data`, `.bss`, and `.rodata`.
 Hint: This can be done by adding one variable for each type to the file.
   - **Answer:** ```
 		int datavar = 13;